kelbudiul/glossary/README.md

 ## Contact
 If you have any questions or suggestions, please open an issue in this repository.

+## A Final Thought

+As we delve into these fundamental concepts, it's worth remembering a humorous anecdote shared by Barbara Liskov in her ACM Turing Award lecture:

+> "When I received the Turing Award, there was a joke circulating on the internet: 'Why is she getting an award for something everybody knows?'"

+This quip reminds us that while these principles might seem obvious in retrospect, their formulation and widespread adoption have profoundly shaped the field of software development.
+It's our hope that this repository helps illuminate these "obvious" yet crucial concepts for developers at all stages of their journey.

 Happy learning and coding!